andcastillo/r-websocket/README.md

 ## Run web page example

-1. Go to http://localhost/visualizer/src/index.html or whatever you installed it
+1. Go to http://localhost:8080/visualizer/src/index.html.
+The visualizer already comes with the API

 2. Paste the content of view.json using the button: "Paste View"